Moe98/OperatingSystem/README.md

 5- closeFile fileName > closes File with name fileName

-6- deleteFile fileName > deletes File with fileName
+6- deleteFile path/fileName > deletes File with fileName

 7- create folderName > creates a Folder with name folderName

-8- deleteFolder folderName > deletes Folder with folderName and all of its child folders and files
+8- deleteFolder path/folderName > deletes Folder with folderName and all of its child folders and files

 9- play musicPath > plays your favorite music at a given path i.e play music/music.wav would play music.wav